Open Source CMS White Paper

 What I liked is how the author divided things up into four scenarios, understanding that no CMS is good for everything.
 He covers:

-While I applaud his deliniation of different use cases, I do think he put some things in the wrong spots.
+While I applaud his delineation of different use cases, I do think he put some things in the wrong spots.

 I would have put eZ publish under the “Dear God, this can do everything” scenario, but that’s just me.
 “Brochure Web Site” seems far too pedestrian for it.